turingschool/outcomes/2015_outcomes_report.markdown

 #### Salary

 * average salary of employed graduates: $74,447
-* average change of yearly salary compared with previous job: $33,195
+* average increase of yearly salary compared with previous job: $33,195

-In addition, we looked at the salary change for persons who previously earned less than $60,000/year before attending Turing.
+In addition, we looked at the salary increase for persons who previously earned less than $60,000/year before attending Turing.
 There are 64 of those employed graduates and their average salary delta is $44,729.

 ### Tuition